Healthcare Administration Program

 217 Mitchell Hall; 608.785.8168

-The online Master of Science in Healthcare Administration Program represents a fully online fixed curriculum consisting of 37 credits (12 three-credit courses and a one-credit capstone preparation course).
+The Master of Science in Healthcare Administration Program is a fully online curriculum consisting of 37 credits (12 three-credit courses and a one-credit capstone preparation course).
 The degree program is offered jointly by UW-Eau Claire, UW-La Crosse, UW-Parkside, UW-Platteville, UW-Stevens Point, and UW-Stout.
 The degree is designed to give graduates greater understanding of management issues and prepare them for senior management roles in diverse healthcare institutions.
 The required capstone represents the culminating experience in the program providing students with the opportunity to apply skills acquired from coursework through a project-based experience that addresses a problem, need or concern in a healthcare setting.

 HCA 700 Cr.3